Lead White (Flake White) Pigment

 |Oil Absorption:||9 grams oil / 100 grams pigment|

 |Health and Safety||DANGER!
 CONTAINS LEAD.
 HARMFUL IF SWALLOWED.
 Avoid ingestion and skin contact.
 Wear protective clothing and gloves to prevent contact with the skin.
 Never use near children or pets.
 Conforms to ASTM D 4236.

 DO NOT APPLY TO SURFACES ACCESSIBLE TO CHILDREN OR PREGNANT WOMEN.

 NE PAS APPLIQUER SUR UNE SURFACE ACCESSIBLE AUX ENFANTS OU AUX FEMMES ENCEINTES.

 Must be used exclusively as material for the purposes of arts, crafts or hobbies, not for use by children.
 Utiliser uniquement aux fins suivantes comme matériaux pour les besoins d'art, d'artisanat ou passe-temps, pas pour une utilisation par les enfants.

-Always protect yourself against chronic hazards of this and other chemical products by keeping them out of your body.
-Do this by avoiding ingestion, excessive skin contact, and inhalation of spraying mists, sanding dusts and vapors from heating.
+Always protect yourself against the chronic hazards of this and other chemical products by keeping them out of your body.
+Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.